ably/repository-audit/README.md

 While GitHub clearly understand that their users have a desire to gain a bird's eye view of activity across their organization(s)
-(see [their September 2021 announcement of 'audit log streaming' entering public beta](https://github.blog/2021-09-16-audit-log-streaming-public-beta/)), the reality is that with our current interfaces to GitHub (being `git` clients and their browser UI) we have limitations, down to the manually-driven nature of all these interactions:
+(see [their September 2021 announcement of 'audit log streaming' entering public beta](https://github.blog/2021-09-16-audit-log-streaming-public-beta/)), the reality is that with our current interfaces to GitHub (being `git` clients and their browser UI) we have limitations, due to the manual nature of all these interactions:

 - To check if a repository is configured correctly we need to navigate via the browser UI to its settings page
 - To check if two repositories are configured the same then we need to load up two browser UIs side-by-side